FriendlyNeighborhoodShane/MinMicroG/README.md

 The maker does not support or endorse dirty flashing.
 It will harm you and your loved ones.
 Don't come complaining to me.

+You can flash this zip either from your recovery (recommended) or through Magisk Manager.
+Newer LOS recoveries are usually missing important tools, so you will probably require a full-fledged custom recovery like TWRP.

 How to control the zip by changing its name:
 NOTE: Control by name is not possible in Magisk Manager, since it copies the zip to a cache directory and renames it install.zip.
 This is unavoidable